The Power of Prayer

 According to Hebrews 11, faith is “confidence”.
 It gives us assurance, that that which we do not yet see, but are hoping (believing God for, praying for) will come to pass.

-Faith is always the essential component to walking in victory in the Lord.
+Faith is always an essential component of walking in victory in the Lord.
 It is what caused Abram to leave his people and all that he had, to go to a promised land, that God had promised.
 The result of that faith was him becoming the father of what we know to be the Christian faith today.
 God made him a father of nations, kings descended from him.
 He had to step out in faith.
 He had to believe that, what he could not see would come to pass.

 Hebrews 11 has more and more examples that you can refer to.
 Moses walked in faith.
 Samuel walked in faith!
 The prophet and the apostles of old walked in faith.
 This is what caused them to turn the world upside down.
 We know that, without faith, it is impossible to please the Lord!